SetProtocol/STIPS/STIPS/STIP-009.md

 ## Abstract

-Historically, SetProtocol has manually deployed SetToken specific manager contracts and extensions for IndexCoop issued funds.
+Historically, SetProtocol has deployed SetToken specific manager contracts and extensions for IndexCoop issued funds.
 These contracts encode fee management and rebalance trading logic and provide better security guarantees to SetToken holders than direct management via EOA.

 This STIP proposes that we automate manager contract deployments using on-chain factories and support "self-service" manager enabled SetToken creation as a feature available to anyone in the SetProtocol UI (tokensets.com).

-This involves:
+This involves creating:
-+ creating a standard set of manager contracts that are:
++ a standard set of manager contracts that are:
     + able to delegate responsibilities to certain participants (owners and operators)
     + define the assets that participants are able to trade

-+ creating a SetToken and Management Contract factory that deploys and wires all the contract components up.
++ a SetToken and DelegatedManager contract factory that deploys and wires all the contract components up.

 ## Motivation